patie229/DBMS_03/README.md

 1. **Third normal form check:** Is the `copy` relation in 3NF?
 Identify all functional dependencies and check whether any non-key attribute transitively depends on a non-key attribute.
+   > *Your answer:*
+   >copy is in 3NF (and even in BCNF, because the only non-trivial DF has copy_no on the left, which is a superkey).

 2. **Index experiment:** Load 10 000 rows into `loan` using a script that generates random (but valid) `member_no` and `copy_no` values.
 Time the